grant-appzen-12/docs/docs/autonomous-ap-reference.md

 ## Rate Limits

 The Autonomous AP APIs have a rate limit of 20 requests per second for each data type.
-If you exceed this limit, you will receive a 429 Too Many Requests response.

 ## Error Handling

-The API uses standard HTTP status codes to indicate the success or failure of an API call.
-In addition to the HTTP status code, the response body will contain a JSON object with additional information.

-**Example Error Response:**
+Responses include HTTP status codes and a JSON body with additional error details:

 ```json
 {